National Service Training Programme (Malaysia): Abolishment

+On 13 August 2018, Syed Saddiq Syed Abdul Rahman, the Youth and Sports Minister of Malaysia announced that the National Service Training Programme will be abolished with immediate effect following a series of discussion in the cabinet meetings.

+The decision was made in view of PLKN and BTN been misused by certain parties for misguided indoctrination.
+He also announced plans to draft a replacement programme that would focus on shaping visionary youths, which will also be in line with the Federal Constitution and Rukun Negara.

+Revival

+On 9 October 2023, Defence Minister Mohamad Hasan announced in parliament that the National Service would be revived, albeit at a renewed and downscaled structure.
+The changes include a downsizing of the number of camps throughout the country to the existing 13 army camps and one police camp, a different training scheme with a three-phase process and a lower expenditure for the program.
+Mohamad said that the paperwork for the revival will need to be completed and presented to the National Security Council for approval.
+In October 2024, it will be launched as National Service Training Programme (PLKN) 3.0 as a pilot program set to be done by June or July 2025.

+After various studies and public reactions regarding the re-establishment of the national service, the new Minister of Defence Mohamed Khaled Nordin finally announced that the PLKN had been activated and the trial session began on 12 January 2025 with age 18 to 25 years, to be carried out in stages until June of the same year by maintaining a percentage of 70 percent military training and 30 percent national module and inviting SPM graduates who have previously joined the school uniformed cadets.
+By January 2025, around 150 volunteers were registered for the program.

 Selection of conscripts

 In late December 2003, the names of 85,000 conscripts for the first National Service program was made public.
 The government announced that these youths were randomly selected out of the roughly 450,000 youths born in 1986, through a computerised process.
 Conscripts are 18 years of age and picked from a national database that includes all citizens registered with a Malaysian ID card, whether born locally or overseas.
 Conscripts were informed of their participation in the program by mail at the address listed on their identification card.
 They are also able to check their status on the program's website, or by SMS.
 Lists of conscripts names and ID numbers are also published in major newspapers.

 Deserters and draft dodgers are subject to punishment of a fine of up to but not exceeding RM 3000, and/or up to six months of jail.
 Deferrals to a later date are allowed.
 Exclusion from the program requires that the conscript fall under one of the following ten categories: